zeul22/BuildFormAI/contributing.md

 3. Make changes as neccessary
 6. Issue that pull request!

-## Any contributions you make will be under the (License Name) License
+## Any contributions you make will be under the MIT License
-In short, when you submit code changes, your submissions are understood to be under the same (License Link) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.

 ## Use a Consistent Coding Style
 Try to stay consistent with the coding style that is present in the code

 ## License
-By contributing, you agree that your contributions will be licensed under its (License Name).
+By contributing, you agree that your contributions will be licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)